Seanny123/ShortStories/cured.md

 "Why are you taking these things?"
 I ask as my fist unclenches.
 "I needed to test the fix before I spread it to a wider audience."
 "What?
-Are you planning to sneak it into the water supply like some super-villain?"
+Are you planning to sneak it into the water supply like some super\-villain?"
 "Actually, I was thinking the campus coffee machine might be the more practical vector of propagation."
 "I'm not even going to try and counter that.
 Jad, the pills have made you completely insane and I am getting the hell out of here."

 To his credit, Jad doesn't try to stop me as I rush through our living room and slam the door.

--
+\-

 I start sleeping at my friend's place for the next few days, since my muscles clench in anger every time I consider going back to my apartment.
-Post-empathy is a weird state of being.
+Post\-empathy is a weird state of being.
 I used to care about all these things, but now I can close my bubble and focus on myself.
 I can't decide if this is an improvement.

 One day while taking my meandering route back to my friend's house, I notice an older, chubby priest handing out leaflets.
 Instead of avoiding him like the plague like I usually do, I march towards him with an angry sense of purpose.

-He extends a black and white print-out towards me.
+He extends a black and white print\-out towards me.
 "Hey, do you want help the homeless acquire Internet skills?"
-I snatch the print-out from his hand and look him in the eye.
+I snatch the print\-out from his hand and look him in the eye.
 "Like most people today, I'm going to lie to you and say yes, but never follow up on anything.
 Do you know why?"
 He's unfazed by my emotional instability.
 "Because you're intimidated by responsibility?"
 "Nope.
 Because I can't imagine the effort being worth the cost of leaving my cozy home."
 "Listen, I didn't mean to anger..."